engels74/qflood/README.md

 You can try to get support on the [Hotio discord](https://hotio.dev/discord), but you won't likely get support for this Docker image.

-However, if you have problems configuring Wireguard, they may be able to assist you if you ask nicely :)
+However, if you have problems configuring Wireguard, they may be able to assist you if you ask nicely.

 ## Donate